Codearick/React/01-Basic Card Page./README.md

 The Navbar component provides navigation links for the page.

+#### Definition:
+A Navbar component is a user interface element that typically appears at the top of a webpage and contains navigation links or menus to navigate the website.

+#### Purpose:
+The Navbar component provides easy navigation for users to move between different sections or pages of the website, enhancing user experience and accessibility.

 ### Footer

 The Footer component displays footer information at the bottom of the page.

+#### Definition:
+A Footer component is a user interface element that appears at the bottom of a webpage and usually contains information such as copyright notices, contact details, or links to important pages.

+#### Purpose:
+The Footer component provides additional information or links relevant to the website and serves as a visual endpoint for the webpage, completing the layout and enhancing usability.

 ### Card

 The Card component represents a card with a title and description.
 It accepts props for the title and description.

+#### Definition:
+A Card component is a rectangular container used to display content such as images, text, or other elements in a structured manner.
+Cards are commonly used for organizing and presenting related information.

+#### Purpose:
+The Card component organizes and presents information in a visually appealing and consistent format, often used for displaying related content or data in a structured way.

+## Props

+In React, props (short for properties) are a mechanism for passing data from parent components to child components.
+Props are immutable and are used to customize and configure child components.

+### Purpose:
+Props enable components to be reusable and dynamic by allowing data to be passed down the component tree.
+They facilitate communication between components and enable customization and flexibility in building React applications.

 ## Usage